 The agency playfully incorporated medicine-related graphics in the design, too.
-Notice the line drawings in the background displaying varied shapes of pills and tablets – a design move that isn't typical of a pharmaceutical brand but is definitely effective in capturing attention and staying on-brand.
+Notice the line drawings in the background displaying varied shapes of pills and tablets – a design move that isn't typical of a pharmaceutical brand but is definitely effective in capturing attention and staying on brand.

-Despite the richness in visual elements, the interface still looks neat and organized.
+Despite the richness of visual elements, the interface still looks neat and organized.
 It has a double navigation bar that provides easy access to the pages whether in static or scrolling mode.
 On top of its two-level menu is a mini slider that displays announcements, promotions and other important info.

 The CTAs are scattered quite deliberately, too.
 Each section is stamped with CTA statements and buttons, which is a great way to entice site visitors into clicking.